Finding Legal Help

 The Longevity Project¹ (an eight-decade long study) found that children are impacted more negatively by divorce than the death of a parent.

 Research shows many children continue to report painful feelings for years following divorce²; this is true even after behavior problems subside.
 Some children engage in risky behaviors, receive poor grades in school, and struggle with peer relationships during divorce; these are signs that children need help adjusting.
 Other children, who may appear to be adjusting well, showing no signs of mental stress or trauma, tend to have trouble with relationships, trust, and intimacy later in life.
-Parents of children going through a divorce can help their child/ren by registering them for Divorce Education for Children.
+Parents of children going through a divorce can help their child/ren by registering them for a Divorce Education for Children Online class.

-The Divorce Education for Children Subcommittee is dedicated to providing a safe educational environment where children can learn skills to help them through their parents' separation or divorce.
-The Divorce Education for Children program is a child-centered program that compliments Divorce Education for Adults.
-As adults learn to recognize distress in their children and talk to their children about divorce, children who take the Divorce Education for Children class practice coping skills, and how to talk to their parents about how they feel and what they need.
+The Divorce Education for Children Online Subcommittee is dedicated to providing a safe educational environment where children can learn skills to help them through their parents' separation or divorce.
+The Divorce Education for Children Online program is a child-centered program that compliments Divorce Education for Adults.
+As adults learn to recognize distress in their children and talk to their children about divorce, children who take the Divorce Education for Children Online class practice coping skills, and how to talk to their parents about how they feel and what they need.

 In order for children to express their needs during a divorce is important that they understand their emotions and what is causing them to feel stressed.
 Our instructors are licensed mental health professionals who help children identify their feelings and empower them to be assertive during a time of ongoing change.
 Our instructors lead children in a series of activities in a courtroom alongside other children who are also experiencing a separation or divorce in their family.
 Spending time in a courtroom and speaking with a judge or commissioner also helps children understand that while their parents have many feelings about going to court, they do not need to feel afraid.